asmaa505/asmaa505/README.md

-# 💫 Hiii, I am asmaa:
+# 💫 Hiii, I am memo:
 obsessed with philosophy, music, dancing , and programming .
 On a journey of self-growth to be better version of myself